40F. Batman: The Long Halloween #4 Conclusion by Jeph Loeb/Tim Sale (1997)

 After Jim Gordon and Batman bring down the one-shot villain, Atilla, Jim’s Chicago past comes back to haunt him.
 A bunch of crooked cops kidnap Jim and his family (wife Barbara and son James Junior) and drag them to Chi-town where Jim is tortured in front of their very eyes.
 Batman travels to the Windy City and is able to rescue the captain.
 The future Batgirl, Barbara Gordon (currently living with her mom Thelma in Chicago), is in this story and is probably around fourteen-years-old, although she is incorrectly drawn as if she is older (maybe she’s an early bloomer).
 While Batman saves Gordon and his family, a panicked Thelma winds up in a fatal car accident.
 A few continuity error notes: Thelma is incorrectly referred to as Jennifer in this story—maybe she is going by her middle name?
 Also, at the conclusion of this tale, Jim tells Batman that he has separated from his wife.
 This may be true, but it is misleading since this certainly isn’t their final separation.
 Furthermore, this story is written as if Roger (Babs’ dad) has been dead for a while.
 This cannot be the case.
 Roger should still be alive.
 He could, however, be absent due to a problem with alcoholism (as shown in Secret Origins Vol. 2 #20).

-–Batman interrogates and threatens money laundering mob bookkeeper Raymond Gallagher (as seen through flashback in Batman: Legends of the Dark Knight #40).
+–FLASHBACK: From Batman: Legends of the Dark Knight #40.
+Batman interrogates and threatens money laundering mob bookkeeper Raymond Gallagher.
 A distraught Raymond kills his wife and commits suicide.
 Raymond’s son, Steven Gallagher, begins plotting revenge.

 - COLLIN COLSHER: Two-Face: Year One by Mark Sable/Jesus Saiz (September 2008 to October 2008) is a Year One tale that shows the later events of The Long Halloween from Harvey’s perspective.
 The first issue contains some really good stuff that can be read in addition to The Long Halloween.
 However, this story is OUT OF continuity since we see the incorrect “first appearances” of Detectives Harvey Bullock and Maggie Sawyer, which are both very premature.
 (Bullock might be around already, but not as a detective yet).
 Not to mention, the second and final issue of Two-Face: Year One gets even wackier.
 In the issue we see Crispus Allen, Man-Bat, and other characters that are totally out of place.
 There is also a scene where Batman deals with both Two-Face and Joe Coyne at the same time, which also doubles as an origin story for the giant Batcave penny.
 This is obviously wrong, especially since Batman already had the penny on display as a trophy before the events of The Long Halloween.
 With all of these strange occurrences, let me reiterate that this entire story, which was released in-part to promote the film The Dark Knight, is totally non-canon.

-Another quick note, Teen Titans Spotlight #13 also shows a flashback to the origin of Two-Face, which is completely wrong. ↩
+Also, Teen Titans Spotlight #13 also shows a flashback to the origin of Two-Face, which is completely wrong.↩

 - COLLIN COLSHER: An important postscript that goes here.
 Catwoman #38-40, which would have taken place here, is unfortunately non-canon.
 The story’s name, entitled “Catwoman Year Two,” is a misnomer.
 It was originally named as such because it was meant to be a follow-up to Frank Miller’s Year One.
 This story, post retcons, should really be called “Catwoman Year Four.”
 But aside from that, why is it out?
 Issue #38 has a ton of wrong information in it, including references to Batman and Catwoman’s relationship as being brand new, the cops referring to Joker as a brand new criminal, the Batcave complete with a full array of anachronistic trophies, and the post-Zero Hour mandate of Batman as an “urban myth” in full-effect.
 Interestingly enough, these problems are not mentioned or referenced in issue #39 or #40.
 However, since the story is a complete whole, we cannot/should not just ignore the first issue and read the second two as canon.

 ACE FACE: Further reasoning on why “Catwoman: Year Two” doesn’t fit.
-Firstly, it seems to generally contradict The Long Halloween in regard to the relationship between Bruce and Selina, as the former shows no knowledge that Catwoman is Selina.
-Also, Gordon is commissioner.
+For one thing, Gordon is commissioner.
 But my main continuity concern is actually with the silliness of the story, including when Catwomen frees the Joker.
 Catwoman is portrayed as being pretty stupid.
 And not only that, but I would have thought the security around such an evil killer would be a bit better if he went to court on appeal.
 Furthermore, “Her Sister’s Keeper” is a good canonical intro to Catwoman that exposes another big inconsistency within “CW: Year Two.”
 In “Her Sister’s Keeper” Selina has a sister but in “CW: Year Two” she says she is an only child.
-So generally, I don’t think Catwoman #38-40 fits. ↩
+So generally, I don’t think Catwoman #38-40 fits.↩

 - HEARTHESNAP: If one assumes that Roger does die before “Loyalties” (since in “Loyalties” Babs yells at Thelma Jennifer Gordon regarding her husband’s death, which surmounts the reader to expect Roger has passed for at least a long length of time, like maybe even a few years) it follows that during the flashback period in Secret Origins Vol. 2 #20 Barbara is in probate waiting to be adopted.
 In regard to Jim’s statement about separation at the end of “Loyalties,” it is true that this specific separation will not be the last one, but considering the familial impact of “Loyalties” (which includes Thelma Jennifer getting stuck and killed in a car crash) it would make loads of sense to take a little bit of a marital break.